GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/1-Azure-Deployment.md

 There are 3 options for the Azure Deployment:

 - If you have Azure Subscription (Owner or Contributor), you can deploy `all resources` and use them.
-- If you only have limited permission in Azure, you can deploy only `app services` for the Chatbot and using our shared lab resources.
+- If you only have limited permission in Azure, you can deploy only `app services` for the chatbot and using our shared lab resources.
 - If you have no Azure Subscription, **thats still ok!**, you can still use our shared lab resources and skip this section.